-- A Board member expressed his concerns with making a final decision before the EIS is available.
-Discussion: HHF answered that the decision before the board is not an approval of the - final project.2.
+- 1. A Board member expressed his concerns with making a final decision before the EIS is available. - Discussion: HHF answered that the decision before the board is not an approval of the final project. - 2.
 The Board proposed a resolution to support the Hawaii Memorial Park Expansion.
-The Chair asked when the EIS will come out and HHF responded that it would not come - Chair asked when the EIS will come out and HHF responded that it would not come out until next year after approval by the City Council of the sustainable communities plan.
+The Board did not adopt this resolution.
+The Chair asked when the EIS will come out and HHF responded that it would not come out until next year after approval by the City Council of the sustainable communities plan.
 The estimated time would be late first quarter 2018. - 3.
 The Chair commended the Petitioner for revising their plans based on community input and thanked them for doing their due diligence.
-The Chair also thanked opponents for their efforts with "Save Kāne ohe." - 4.
+The Chair also thanked opponents for their efforts with "Save Kāne'ohe." - 4.
 A resident spoke in opposition to the plan, commenting that the current zoning is for conservation, and that the current habitat in question is home to the rare Black Damselfly, and other issues that could lead to potential flooding is unsustainable.
 He also presented over 1,000 signatures against the expansion, and suggested that if the board passed a resolution, it would be more likely that the City Council would approve community boundary changes in the future.
-He commented that HMP has an alternative 22 acres across the park they can use instead.

-Discussion: The project's conformance with current zoning regulations is discussed in Chapter 6 of the Draft EIS.
-Chapter 3 presents that the project should not have an adverse impact on the damselfly because the area would be preserved, and a partnership with the FWS is proposed to establish a habitat restoration and conservation program for the habitat.
+He commented that HMP has an alternative 22 acres across the park they can use instead. - Discussion: The project's conformance with current zoning regulations is discussed in Chapter 6 of the Draft EIS.
+Chapter 3 presents that the project should not have an adverse impact on the damselfly because the area would be preserved.
+The feasibility and practicability of establishing and-a partnership with the FWS is proposed to establish a habitat restoration and conservation program for the habitat would be evaluated.
 Petitions, especially on-line petitions, can reflect community interest on certain issues.
 However, many times people signing petitions are not provided with or do not know the full extent of an issue.
 Generally, petitions are designed to solicit favorable signatures from persons, and thus information provided is focused on one perspective.
 The Petitioner's project reflects a separate individual initiative, and does not prevent nor facilitate other future boundary change requests by others.
-The Petitioner does not have another 22-acre site across HMP that can be used for cemetery expansion.
+The Petitioner does not have another 22-acre site across HMP that can be used for cemetery expansion. - 5.
+Other residents expressed their overwhelming support for the expansion of HMP, and acknowledged the Petitioner's support of veterans and the community as a whole.
+Other residents voiced their opposition to the expansion.
+These oppositional comments concerned the project's potential to increase flood risk and impact the endangered damselfly habitat.

-- 5. Other residents expressed their overwhelming support for the expansion of HMP, and acknowledged the Petitioner's support of veterans and the community as a whole.
-Other residents voiced their opposition to the expansion. - 6.
-The Chair moved that the motion being discussed be postponed until the next regular meeting due to a lack of time.
+6. The Chair moved that the motion being discussed be postponed until the next regular meeting due to a lack of time.
 This motion was adopted by the Board.
+A Board member commented that the motion would be unfair to HMP as the Board has put them off since 2007.